dwaite/connect/openid-connect-4-identity-assurance/documenthistory.md

    -00 (WG document)

-   *  turned the Proposal into a WG document
+   *  turned the proposal into a WG document